Dimifabbridf96/Cooking-course/README.md

 # Cooking course

-I built the Cooking course website following one of my passion that is the culinary world having the chance to share with who is interested to learn something new on this matter my knowledges gained with a personal experience.
+I built the Cooking course website following one of my passion that is the culinary world, having the chance to share my knowledges gained through personal experiences, with whoever is interested to learn something new in the field.
 <img src="assets/image/responsivness.png" alt="screenshot of website responsivness">

 <br>

 ## Strategy Plane

-* Taste & Passion is intended to be a cooking course web site where who is interested to gain new knowledges on the culinary world is welcome and can learn already from the description on the different pages some undestanding about this challenging carreer or just new passion.
+* Taste & Passion is intended to be a cooking course website, where whoever is interested in gaining new knowledges on the culinary world is welcome.
+Users could already gain some undestanding about this challenging carreer from the description on the different pages, or it could be just an opportunity for them to develop a new passion.

 ## Site Goals

-* Provide to the user an opportunity to cultivate a passion.
+* Provide the user with an opportunity to cultivate a passion.
-* Provide an easy undestanding on what consist the lessons.
+* Provide an easy undestanding on what the lessons consist of.
 * Ensure an easy navigation through the site.
 * Ensure a pleasant navigation with images that describe the different themes addressed.
-* Create an interest to all the users that they are also just sligthly interested to the topic to apply and discover this very interesting world.
+* Create a matter of interest amongst the users, to attract them so that they can apply and discover this very interesting world.

 ## User Stories